 The Senior List is compensated when you click on the provider links listed on this page.
 This compensation does not impact our ratings or reviews.
 Click here to learn more about our editorial review process and click here to learn more about how we are compensated.

-Inogen’s concentrators are small, streamlined and quiet, which makes them ideal for everyday use.
+Inogen’s oxygen concentrators are small, streamlined and quiet, making them ideal for everyday use.
 Despite their small size, they’re powerful and feature-rich.
 All Inogen units feature their unique intelligent delivery system, which detects an in-breath and delivers oxygen in the first 400 milliseconds when it will do the most good.

 Let’s take a closer look at two of the Inogen current models: The G4 and the G5.

 FYI: Did you know that Medicare can cover some of the costs of portable oxygen?
 To learn more, read our guide to Inogen and Medicare.

 The G4 is one of Inogen’s smallest models, which makes it easy to carry around.